Exciting new redevelopment is complete

 As a college we pride ourselves on the facilities we have.
-Most visitors to the campus find it difficult to believe it is ten years old.
+Most visitors to the campus find it difficult to believe it is twelve years old.
 Both staff and students have taken a pride in the college buildings, which with the ongoing annual maintenance programme has ensured we have maintained the best possible environment.
 In this time of increased competition from other colleges and Sixth Form Centres, we want to ensure that our facilities are not only attractive to the students but also meet the changing needs of the local economy.
-For this reason we are embarking on a redevelopment plan that will run from now until the end of the summer.
+For this reason, we embarked on a redevelopment plan in summer 2016.

 While the college has continued to grow, in recent years increased student recruitment has meant that teaching space is under pressure.
 We have looked at how to maximise areas that are currently under-used or have more space than is needed to perform the function, particularly in line with changes in technology and our own processes.

-The Manufacturing and Digital Industries are seen as important for both the Local Enterprise Partnership and Durham County Council, and it’s important that we invest in our facilities to match these regional growth priorities
+The Manufacturing and Digital Industries are seen as important for both the Local Enterprise Partnership and Durham County Council, and it was important for us to invest in our facilities to match these regional growth priorities

-In response to continued growth of the college’s higher education provision, the under-used lecture theatre will undergo a redevelopment, creating an exciting new learning and social space for our higher education students.
+In response to continued growth of the college’s higher education provision, the under-used lecture theatre has been removed to create an exciting new learning and social space for our higher education students.

 Our lecture theatre will be transformed into an exciting new learning and social space for students studying on higher education and professional programmes.

-The Advanced Manufacturing Centre will sit inside the college’s Technology block and will be used by all levels of students to respond to the regions need for skilled workers in this area.
+The new Advanced Manufacturing Centre sits inside the college’s Technology block and is used by all levels of students to respond to the regions need for skilled workers in this area.

-Our new Creative & Digital Centre will be a bustling, creative hub with industry standard design and media facilities.
+Our new Creative & Digital Centre is a bustling, creative hub with industry standard design and media facilities.

-New spaces will provide increased IT resources for students to use, along with the same resources that have always been available in a redesigned space.
+New spaces have allowed increased IT resources for students to use, along with the same resources that have always been available in a redesigned space.

-The refectory will be redecorated with the removal of the central curved wall splitting Costa and the servery to create a more open space.
+The refectory has been redecorated with the removal of the central curved wall splitting Costa and the servery to create a more open space.